top of page

 Common warning sign:

-Requests for payment without written documentation or refusal to provide a clear scope of work.
+Requests for payment without accompanying papers or a failure to specify a clear scope of work are classic red flags.

 Check Public Feedback and Complaint Patterns